radical-cybertools/midas/HausdorffDistance/README.md

 <Sel>: Type of the Atom of the trajectories.
 Possible values so far 'ca', 'ha' and 'aa'
 <Size>: The size of the trajectory.
 It can be short,med or long
 <WindowSize>: The number of trajectories that will be used for each independent calculation.
-              This number must divide the total number of trajecotries
+              This number must divide the total number of trajectories
 <TrjLocation>: The folder where the trajectory files are on the target resource.
 ```